Nallavadu

 Nallavadu is a village in Ariyankuppam Commune in the Union Territory of Puducherry, India.
 Part of the village lies in the Cuddalore district of Tamil Nadu, and is governed by Singirikudi village panchayat.
 It is by far the tiniest exclave of Tamil Nadu within Puducherry.

 Geography

-Nallavadu is bordered by Chunnambar river in the north, Bay of Bengal and Nallavadu(Tamil Nadu) in the east, Panithittu and Madalapet(Tamil Nadu) in the south, Pooranankuppam, Pillaiyarthittu and Andiarpalayam in the West.
+Nallavadu is bordered by Chunnambar river in the north, Bay of Bengal and Nallavadu(Tamil Nadu) in the east, Panithittu and Madalapet (Tamil Nadu) in the south, Pooranankuppam, Pillaiyarthittu and Andiarpalayam in the west.
 Nallavadu is surrounded by sea and back-waters and it is one of the beautiful small island in Puducherry.

 Demographics

 Nallavadu has an average literacy rate of 80.51%, male literacy is 84.89%, and female literacy is 76.13%.
 In Nallavadu, 12% of the population is under 6 years of age.
-People here are well educated and spread across the globe.
+People here are well educated.
 It has school, hospital, library, hotels, groceries shops & markets are available for people's daily routines.